-- A Basic Distribution that assumes vehicles take the shortest, most straightforward routes to the parking areas with one that assumes patrons use the shortest path - An Influenced Distribution that more evenly distributes vehicles throughout the parking areas and avoids areas of existing congestion.
+- A Basic Distribution that based routing on the fastest travel routes, the shortest distance between parking zones and the Stadium, and the overall availability of parking. - An Influenced Distribution that more evenly distributes vehicles throughout the parking areas and avoids areas of existing congestion.